blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 ### Main Logic

 The use case involves two players and an oracle.
-Two participants join the contract by depositing and amount and setting the deadline.
+Two participants join the contract by depositing 1 SOL each and setting the deadline.
 The oracle is expected to determine the winner between the two players.
 The winner can redeem the whole pot.
 If the oracle does not choose the winner by the deadline, then both players can redeem their bets.

 Let's start by crafting the main contract logic.
 We have three actions: `join`, `win`, and `timeout`, each with its own context of associated accounts and parameters.
 We also define the account structure `OracleBetInfo`, which holds the information about the bet.

 ```rust
 pub mod oracle_bet {